PitcherAG/vue-tools/docs/state.md

 In Components
 ---

-If you need state in a component we advise to use the following
+If you need state in a component it is advisable to use the following

 ```javascript
     import { reactive } from '@vue/composition-api'